dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 with its API call to the OTrP Agent.

-The Broker sends an HTTP POST request to the TAM URI with "Accept: application/otrp+json" and "Content-type: application/otrp+json" headers, and a body containing the OTrP message buffer provided by the OTrP Agent.
+The Broker sends an HTTP POST request to the TAM URI with "Accept: application/otrp+json" and "Content-Type: application/otrp+json" headers, and a body containing the OTrP message buffer provided by the OTrP Agent.
 The HTTP request is then associated with the Broker's session state.